Support Us Button Widget

 Alice Fitz Community Garden, 1301 Perry St.

-This Manchester garden hosts community workdays in addition to renting plots.
-Bonus: They have peach, pear, and mulberry trees, plus blueberry and raspberry bushes.
+This Manchester garden hosts community workdays and rents out plots.
+Be sure to check out the seed-keeper shelter, a locally crafted art installation.
+Bonus: The garden also boasts peach, pear, and mulberry trees, as well as blueberry and raspberry bushes.

-Get involved: Send an email to ask about the availability of plots.
+Get involved: Send an email to ask about plot availability.

 Fonticello Food Forest, 2715 Bainbridge St.

-Located in Carter Jones Park, Fonticello also hosts free farmstands.
+Located in Carter Jones Park, Fonticello uses fresh produce to supply free, weekly farmstands.

 McDonough Community Garden, 3300 McDonough St.